nesquena/dante/README.md

 will daemonize and start the process, storing the pid in the specified pid file.
 All stdout and stderr will be redirected to the specified logfile.
-If no logfile is specified in daemon mode then all stdout and stderr will be ignored by redirecting it to /dev/null.
+If no logfile is specified in daemon mode then all stdout and stderr will be directed to /var/log/<myapp name>.log.

 ```
 ./bin/myapp -k -P /var/run/myapp.pid